-Despite the emphasis on HIE, there have been numerous problems that have been encountered during the same time span, particularly in regards to regional or statewide networks of connected healthcare stakeholders that practice HIE.
-Some very promising exchanges have failed (e.g., CalRHIO (Robinson, 2010) and CareSpark (Enrado, 2011)) and the progress of regional health information organizations has been described as "discouraging" and "insufficient" (President's Council of Advisors on Science and Technology, 2010).
-Even though the adoption of health information technology systems (HITs) by medical providers is starting to approach a wider acceptance, the corresponding and required integration of healthcare data and systems via HIE remains a challenging problem, technologically as well as politically.
+Despite all of the emphasis on HIE, there have been numerous problems that have been encountered during the same time span, particularly in regards to regional or statewide networks of connected healthcare stakeholders that practice HIE.
+Some very promising exchanges have failed (e.g., CalRHIO (Robinson, 2010) and CareSpark (Enrado, 2011)) and the progress of the work of regional health information organizations has been described as "discouraging" and "insufficient" (President's Council of Advisors on Science and Technology, 2010).
+However, even though the adoption of health information systems (HIS) by medical providers is starting to approach a wider acceptance in usage, the corresponding and required integration of healthcare data and systems via HIE remains a challenging problem, technologically as well as politically.
+On the side of technology, factors that limit adoption of HISs and HIE have been identified

-On the side of technology, factors that limit adoption of HITs and HIE have been identified (Gomes, Ziviani, Correa, Teixeira, & Moreira, 2012): a high development cost associated with HIE; a lack of agreed upon open-standardization particularly in regards to the sharing and exchange of data; a focus on brute force technology solutions rather than a healthcare process orientation that considers the needs of patients and providers and high data availability across HITs; and, a difficulty in maintaining HIE across multiple HITs that have the potential to evolve with new capabilities.
-On the political side, there is concern by major medical providers (e.g., hospitals and other healthcare providers in a particular region) that sharing data may lead to losing patients to competitors.
+(Gomes, Ziviani, Correa, Teixeira, & Moreira, 2012): a high development cost associated with HIE; a lack of agreed upon open-standardization particularly in regard to the sharing and exchange of data; a focus on brute force technology solutions rather than a healthcare process orientation that considers the needs of patients and providers and high data availability across HISs; and, the difficulty in maintaining HIE across multiple HISs that have the potential to evolve with new capabilities.
+On the political side, there is concern by major medical providers (e.g., hospitals in a particular region) that sharing data may lead to losing business (patients).